 Quick recipe but excellent ingredients

 This dish is based on one thing only: excellent ingredients.
-I chose a Piedmontese toma, but you can use any semi-seasoned cheese.
+I have chosen a Piedmontese toma, but you can use any semi-aged cheese.
 Cheese seasoning is important because it doesn't have to be too hard, otherwise it wouldn't melt and it would be too salty, but not too fresh otherwise it would lose consistency.
-On hazelnuts I leave you freedom of thought: I always use the Tonda Gentile hazelnut of the Langhe PgI: I order it every year in Alta Langa and in every available format.
+On hazelnuts I leave you freedom of thought.
+I always use the Hazelnut Tonda Gentile delle Langhe Igp: I order it every year in Alta Langa and in every available format.
 With the shell, shelled natural, Toasted, grained, flour and of course the hazelnut paste both neutral and chocolate.
 In short, I am a great admirer of the product.

-Let's come to the pere: you'll need very firm peres, like the Kaiser, the Abbots or the Spinelle.
+Let's come to the pere: will serve you very hard-boiled pears, like the Kaiser, the Abbots or the Spinelle.
 Buy them not too ripe, because after cooking they must be consistent but keep.
-Use the wine you prefer with a little care: choose a ruby wine, rich in anthocyanins, that transmits this sumptuous color to the peres.
+Use the wine you prefer with a little care: choose a ruby-colored wine, rich in anthocyanins, that transmits this sumptuous color to the peres.
 Any suggestions?
 Barbera d'Asti , a Lambrusco di Sorbara or a Negroamaro of Salento.

 Cheese and pere, some alternative